-The semester one IMPACT coursework develops beginning teachers' ability to successfully establish relationships with their students and foster positive interactions with parents and the school community.
+The semester one coursework develops candidates' ability to successfully establish relationships with their students and foster positive interactions with parents and the school community.
 Creating learning environments that engage all learners (e.g. English learners, students with special needs) requires candidates to implement norms and routines for classroom work and discourse, design effective standards-based lessons with clear learning goals, and use assessment data to inform instruction.
 In collaboration with TCSJ faculty, candidates reflect upon their own teaching in order to improve their understanding of the complexity of instruction and the professional responsibilities of educators.